seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 My good knave Eros, now thy captain is
 Even such a body: here I am Antony:
 Yet cannot hold this visible shape, my knave.
-I made these wars for Egypt: and the queen,–
+I made these wars for Egypt: and the queen,--
 Whose heart I thought I had, for she had mine;
-Which whilst it was mine had annex’d unto’t
+Which whilst it was mine had annex'd unto't
-A million more, now lost,–she, Eros, has
+A million more, now lost,--she, Eros, has
-Pack’d cards with Caesar, and false-play’d my glory
+Pack'd cards with Caesar, and false-play'd my glory
-Unto an enemy’s triumph.
+Unto an enemy's triumph.
 Nay, weep not, gentle Eros; there is left us
 Ourselves to end ourselves.

 *Enter MARDIAN*

 O! thy vile lady!
-She has robb’d me of my sword.
+She has robb'd me of my sword.

 **MARDIAN**
 No, Antony;